Azure/aztk/docker-image/README.md

 - [Docker Hub] jiata/thunderbolt:<image-version>-spark2.1.0-python2.7.13
 - [Docker Hub] jiata/thunderbolt:<image-version>-spark1.6.3-python2.7.13

-NOTE: Replace **<image-version>** with the version of the thunderbolt image that maps to the version of Azure Thunderbolt that you are using.
+NOTE: Replace **<image-version>** with the version of the image you wish to use.
 For example: **jiata/thunderbolt:0.1.0-spark2.2.0-python3.5.4**

 ### Gallery of 3rd Party Images
-Since Azure Thunderbolt is built with Docker containers, users can bring their own images to use with Azure Thunderbolt:
+Since this toolkit uses Docker containers to run Spark, users can bring their own images.
+Here's a list of 3rd party images:
 - *coming soon*

-(See below for a how-to guide on building your own images for Azure Thunderbolt)
+(See below for a how-to guide on building your own images for the Azure Distributed Data Engineering Toolkit)

-# How to use my own Docker Image with Azure Thunderbolt
+# How to use my own Docker Image
-This section is for users who want to build their own docker images for Azure Thunderbolt.
+This section is for users who want to build their own docker images.

 ## Base Docker Images to build with
-By default, Azure Thunderbolt uses **Spark2.2.0-Python3.5.4** as its base image.
+By default, the Azure Distributed Data Engineering Toolkit uses **Spark2.2.0-Python3.5.4** as its base image.
 However, you can build from any of the following supported base images:

 - Spark2.2.0 and Hadoop2.7 and Python3.5.4
 - Spark2.1.0 and Hadoop2.7 and Python3.5.4